MC-Linker/MC-Linker/PRIVACY.md

 # THE INFORMATION WE COLLECT AND HOW WE COLLECT IT
 **Connections:**<br>
-The MC Linker collects and stores Minecraft usernames that you tie to your Discord account.
+The Minecraft SMP Bot collects and stores Minecraft usernames that you tie to your Discord account.
 This will only be personally identifiable if the username is personally identifiable.
 Our bot also stores server connection files in JSON format that are tied to your Discord server.
 <br>Server connections can be of two types:
 Plugin connections include the IP the server is running on, the Minecraft version and the path to the Minecraft world folder.